gcsescience.com 8 gcsescience.com

 Butane, C4H10, has n=4.
 Octane, C8H18, has n=8.

-Below are links to the structure of alkanes.
-Some of these exist as isomers.
+Below are links to the structure of some alkanes.

-Alkanes are hydrocarbons which have single bonds between all the atoms.
+Alkanes are hydrocarbons that have single bonds between

-They have the maximum number of hydrogen atoms
+all of the atoms.
+They have the maximum number of

 and so alkanes are called saturated hydrocarbons.